MaximFilimonovGH/welshsynonyms/README.md

 The following will install the npm packages according to the configuration:
 #### `npm install`

+Node.js version 16 or lower is required to run the application.

 ## Development server/Run the application locally

 Run `npm start` for a dev frontend server and `node server.js` for backend server from separate consoles.